tumble1999/savaslabs.github.io/_posts/2015-10-27-drupal-web-mapping.md

  * Allowing multiple users to edit and comment on feature attributes, using versioning and permission controls.

 This blog post covers how to add a styled web map of node locations to a Drupal website.
-There are also ways to add more powerful mapping and GIS capabilities to Drupal (for example via [cartaro](http://www.cartaro.org), but I'm not going to talk about those here.
+There are also ways to add more powerful mapping and GIS capabilities to Drupal (for example via [cartaro](http://www.cartaro.org), but I'm not going to talk about those here).
 I also assume you're already familiar with basic Drupal concepts.

 ### Getting and storing geo-data